Stefani-Lab/takyaq/README.md

 The software is designed to be used with different control systems.
 There are currently two included stabilization strategies:
   - Basic PI controller.
-  - PI controller with outliers rejection.
+  - PI controller with outliers rejection, either using Z-score (MAD based) or standard deviation.

 Both strategies perform well under normal scenarios.
 Nevertheless, it is easy to implement your own strategies with basic programming skills.
-Just see the `controllers` module for some examples.
-A brief explanation follows.
+A full example of how to implement a controller can be found in the samples folder.
+Morover, the implementations found in the `controllers` module are easy to understand.
+For the imaptient, a brief explanation follows.

 #### Implementing response functions.